≡ Menu

 Fortunately…

-It is possible to treat and possibly correct for a Fistula-in-Ano using such techniques such as a seton placement, fibrin glue, and or ligation of the intersphincteric fistula tract.
-Fistula-in-Ano can also simply be extracted via a fistulotomy; however this will usually require more recovery time.
+It is possible to treat and correct for a fistula-in-Ano using techniques such as a seton placement, fibrin glue, and or ligation of the intersphincteric fistula tract.
+Fistula-in-Ano can also be extracted via a fistulotomy; however, this will usually require more recovery time.

-Before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the one find and qualify for the coverage that they’re looking for.
+Now, before anyone gets upset or begins to complain about the simplicity of the definitions we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts or doctors.
+All we are is a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions like the one find and qualify for the coverage they’re looking for.

 Which means that…

-Because we’re not going to be the one “diagnosing” your condition, all we need to do is have a very “basic” understanding of what it is and how its presence is going to affect how a life insurance underwriter is going to consider you as a potential “risk.”
+Because we won’t be the ones “diagnosing” your condition, all we need to do is have a very “basic” understanding of what it is and how its presence will affect how a life insurance underwriter will consider you a potential “risk.”

-The good news is that despite how simply our definitions of these diseases may be, this is something that we actually have down pat!
+The good news is that despite how simple our definitions of these diseases may be, we have this down pat!

 Which is why…

-When we are approached by an individual who has been diagnosed with any of these “kinds” of conditions, we’re going to know right away what questions a life insurance underwriter is going to want to know the answers too before he or she will be willing to make any kind of decision about the outcome of your life insurance application.
-This brings us to the next topic that we wanted to discuss here in this article, which is…
+When we are approached by an individual who has been diagnosed with any of these “kinds” of conditions, we’ll know right away what questions a life insurance underwriter will want to know the answers to before they will be willing to make any decision about the outcome of your life insurance application.
+This brings us to the next topic we wanted to discuss in this article, which is…

 What kind of information will the insurance companies ask me or be interested in?